 As Jeff Haden of Inc. Magazine writes, “Find ways to spread the positive feedback wealth.
 You might have to work hard to find reasons to recognize some of your less than stellar employees, but that’s okay.
 A little encouragement may be all a poor performer needs to turn the productivity corner.”

-Leaders and managers should complement their in-person, one-on-ones with unexpected moments of recognition.
+Leaders and managers should complement their in-person, one-on-ones with unexpected moments of public recognition.
 It’s always exciting to receive positive feedback that you didn’t expect – either about something you did or even from a person you don’t regularly hear from.
 So next time you catch yourself thinking about how appreciative you are of a feat someone achieved, don’t keep it to yourself and store that information away – communicate it and hand out that ad hoc recognition!

-Awarding a staff member “Employee of the Month” is great, although possibly a little bit dated as a recognition idea.
+Awarding a staff member “Employee of the Month” is great, although possibly a little bit dated as a public recognition idea.
 An even better idea is to personalize an accolade, which we’ll discuss in greater detail in the next segment.

 When you personalize the reward, you reinforce specific behaviors so the employee knows exactly what he or she did well and therefore should repeat.
 As you can begin to see, the two contrasting philosophies (more recognition and quality gratitude) actually overlap.